-Dance 2: Teacher approval required.
-A course designed to develop dance technique, flexibility, and coordination, with an emphasis on creativity and artistic composition.
-Need to have taken Dance 1 or have 3 years recent dance experience.
+Dance 2: Prerequisite: Dance 1A..
+A course designed to develop dance techniques, flexibility, and coordination, with an emphasis on creativity and artistic composition.
+There will be performances outside of class time that are part of the course requirements, and they will constitute a portion of the grade.

-Drawing 1: Prerequisite: Art 1 and Teacher Approval.
+Drawing 1: Prerequisite: Art 1 or Art 2.
 Drawing focuses on black and white or monochromatic rendering from life, pictures, master works, and imagination.
 This course is designed to develop higher-level thinking and art-related technology skills.
 Some experiences in art criticism, art history, and aesthetics may be included (With an emphasis on studio production).